-The Central Board of Secondary Education (CBSE) conducted the CBSE Class 10, 12 improvement exams from July 15 to July 22, 2025.
-The detailed CBSE improvement date sheet was released on June 26, 2025.
-The CBSE improvement practical exams were held from July 10 to 15, 2025.
+The Central Board of Secondary Education (CBSE) will conduct the CBSE Class 10 improvement exams from May 15 to June 1, 2026.
+The CBSE 12th improvement exams will be held in July 2026.
+The detailed CBSE improvement date sheet for Class 12 will be released soon.
 Any student who is not satisfied with their scores in the Class 10 and Class 12 board examinations can apply for the CBSE improvement exam on the official website, cbse.nic.in.
-The CBSE improvement applications were closed without late fees.
 This facility is for private candidates.
 Regular school candidates wishing to apply for Supplementary or Improvement exams must do so through their respective schools.

 This Story also Contains